Customise mobile guides for your museum

 The history of Denmark told by the Queen’s Tapestries

-Useeum includes a guide for the Queen’s Tapestries in Christiansborg Palace, which zooms in on details in every tapestry and plays audio for selected sections.
-Taken together, the sound bites make up a 20-minute summary of the history of Denmark.
+Useeum includes an audio guide for the Queen’s Tapestries in Christiansborg Palace, which zooms in on details in every tapestry and plays audio for selected sections.
+Taken together, the audio guide makes up a 20-minute summary of the history of Denmark.

 The Greenhouses and the Botanical Garden, Aarhus